Table Of Content

 Skins

-For each plug-in you can choose between several skins.
-Some let you control the values of the parameters with knobs and sliders:
+Some of the built-in skins let you control the values of the parameters with knobs and sliders:

 And some other skins let you monitor the evolution of parameters over time thanks to several graphs:

-All skins include a MIDI Settings pane that let you modify the basic MIDI settings for the current instance.
-For more MIDI settings (such as response curve), check the current preset settings in the main menu:
+All skins also include a MIDI Settings pane that let you modify all the basic MIDI settings for the current instance on a single screen:

 Renaming Controls